ARMmbed/mbed-os-tools/README.md

 ```

 #### JUnit
-This creates a XML JUnit report which can be used with popular Continuous Integration software like [Jenkins](https://jenkins.io/index.html).
+This creates an XML JUnit report, which you can use with popular Continuous Integration software, such as [Jenkins](https://jenkins.io/index.html).
 ```
 mbedgt --report-junit junit_report.xml
 ```